Discover the Largest Prairie Rattlesnake Ever Recorded!

 Other Record-Breaking Snakes

 Now that you’ve learned about the prairie rattlesnake – let’s discover the largest venomous rattlesnake in the world!
-This pit viper can only be found in the southern United States and can easily grow to be six feet long and weigh 15 pounds.
+This pit viper can only be found in the southern United States and can easily grow to be 6 feet long and weigh 15 pounds.
 What do they look like?
 Eastern diamondback rattlesnakes have around 29 rows of dorsal scales in the middle of their body – with a base color ranging from brown, brownish-yellow, brownish-gray, or olive with diamond patterns that are dark brown to black.
 An expanding, backward-and-downward black stripe goes from the eye to the lower lip of the skull.

-Eastern Diamondbacks can thrive in a range of habitats, including pine forests, flat woods, sandhills, and wet prairies.
+Eastern diamondbacks can thrive in a range of habitats, including pine forests, flat woods, sandhills, and wet prairies.
 They tend to shelter from the cold in gopher and tortoise burrows.
 These massive rattlers prey on whatever is available in their habitat – and their large size enables them to feed on animals as large as a cottontail rabbit.
 With few threats and plenty of prey – these big snakes can live as long as 20 years in the wild.

 Discover the "Monster" Snake 5X Bigger than an Anaconda